DenOfEquity/StableDiffusion3-for-webUI/README.md

 ![](screenshot2.png "UI screenshot")

 ---
+#### 20/07/2024 ####
+* corrected passing of access token - different components need it passed in different keyword arguments and will error if they receive the one they don't want (even if they get the one they do want too)..
+Updated requirements based on installing in A1111, might be excessive.

 #### 13/07/2024 ####
 * reworked styles.
 Negatives removed; multi-select enabled; new options added, generally short and suitable for combining.
 Will aim to add more over time.